-Test group name Symbol Test item name ASMWatch Test-image data to be saved into test-image files Values set as detailed information and the range of data in the ASMWatch window acquired with this setting.
-Checkboxes for all watch points are blank by default.
+Test group name Symbol Test item name ASMWatch Test-image data to be saved into test-image files Values set as detailed information and setting.
+Checkboxes for all watch poir d the range of data in the ASMWatch window acquired with this are blank by default.
 Test result details Failed at xxx , data value is different: Name of the unmatched watch point Src Content of the test-image file Dest Data in the current High-performance Embedded Workshop system or in another test-image file to be compared with Example Failed at 414, data value is different: Src = 0000, Dest = 0001